 However, due to the complex interconnections among hidden neurons, parameter importance may change dramatically once the network surgery begins.
 This leads to two main issues in [9] (and some other classical methods [16, 10] as well).
-The first issue is the possibility of irretrievable network th Conference on Neural Information Processing Systems (NIPS 2016), Barcelona, Spain.
+The first issue is the possibility of irretrievable network damage.
+Since the pruned connections have no chance to come back, incorrect pruning may cause severe accuracy loss.
+In consequence, the compression rate must be over suppressed to avoid such loss.
+Another issue is learning inefficiency.
+As in the paper [9], several iterations of alternate pruning and retraining are necessary to get a fair compression rate on AlexNet, while each retraining process consists of millions of iterations, which can be very time consuming.

-\This work was done when Yiwen Guo was an intern at Intel Labs China supervised by Anbang Yao who is responsible for correspondence.
+^{}This work was done when Yiwen Guo was an intern at Intel Labs China supervised by Anbang Yao who is responsible for correspondence.